 - Dyslexia, Dysgraphia and Dyscalculia - Defining Features and Effective Strategies - These sessions provide participants with an understanding of the defining features of specific learning disorders, demonstrating effective strategies for use both in and out of the classroom.

 - Understanding Learning Difficulties - In this practical full-day workshop, the DSF Understanding Learning Difficulties guide will be reviewed and effective ways to make use of it explored.
 Successful strategies for assisting students with specific learning disorders, such as Dyslexia, will be identified.

-- Working Memory Difficulties - This workshop explains the characteristics of working memory weaknesses and the impact such difficulties have on academic performance.
-Participants are provided with an overview of the different types of memory, in particular working memory, and examine the ways in which each is used in the classroom.
+- Working Memory Difficulties and Explicit Instruction - This workshop explains the characteristics of working memory weaknesses and the impact such difficulties have on academic performance.
+The value of explicit instruction for student with poor working memory will be explored.

 Workshops related to high-quality evidence-based literacy programs and strategies